burningion/ecs-fargate-deployment-tutorial/README.md

 ```

 Remember, you can see everything in the AWS console, and find the IP address of our `task`, running there.
 Send requests to that IP, and make sure everything works.

+Once you've got your IP address, try hitting the API.
+You should see both your containers and the traces we built from the workshop in Datadog:

 To stop our containers, we just: